 - What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
-This includes: - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2021, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+This includes: - o The \$250.00 you paid when you were in the Deductible Stage. - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage.

+• What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during 2022, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf for your drugs during the year.
-Many people do not reach the \$4,130 limit in a year.
+Many people do not reach the \$4,430 limit in a year.

-We will let you know if you reach this \$4,130 amount.
+We will let you know if you reach this \$4,430 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage

-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550
+SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050

-Blue Medicare Advantage Comprehensive (PPO) provides additional coverage in the Coverage Gap Stage for Tier 1 and Tier 2 generic drugs.
+Blue Medicare Advantage Choice (PPO) provides additional coverage in the Coverage Gap Stage for Tier 1 and Tier 2 generic drugs.
 Cost sharing for a 30-day supply for these drugs is listed below:

-Tier Standard retail cost-sharing (in- network) (30-day supply) Preferred retail cost-sharing (in- network) (30-day supply) Mail-order cost- sharing (30-day supply) Cost-Sharing Tier 1 (Preferred Generic) \$10 copay \$3 copay \$3 copay Cost-Sharing Tier 2 (Generic) \$12 copay \$5 copay \$5 copay
+Tier Standard retail cost sharing (in- network) (30-day supply) Mail-order cost sharing (30-day supply) Cost Sharing Tier 1 (Preferred Generic) \$3 copay \$3 copay Cost Sharing Tier 2 (Generic) \$5 copay \$3 copay